violetyaya169078/good_observe/README.md

 <a id='steps'></a>
 ## Steps
 Investigation of the site should start with the geographical environment, giving the first information of where the observatory stand.
 In the overall dataset, cloud coverage(<25%), wind speed(<15m/s) and visibility are the critical parameters of defining a clear sky.
 The percentage of the relative humidity(<90%) could tell the environmental condition of setting up a telescope.
-Next, we should observe whether this place have a stable climate by looking at its average temperature in all years.
+Next, we should observe whether this place have a stable climate by looking at its temperature variation in different seasons.
 And finally, we will take a look at the photometric and spectroscopic nights[3]
 ###### [3] Photometric and spectroscopic night : A photometric night is a night where the sky is clear and transparent at least six hours or the whole summer night.
 A spectroscopic night can be a bit lighter and partial cloudy (extinction < 0.5 magnitudes and obscuration < 50% above 30 degree elevation).

 <a id='GE'></a>